POM: Prescription only medicine

 Nifedipine is metabolised via the cytochrome P450 3A4 system.
 Drugs that are known to either inhibit or to induce this enzyme system may therefore alter the first pass or the clearance of nifedipine (see section 4.5).

-Drugs, which are known inhibitors of the cytochrome P450 3A4 system and therefore may lead to increased plasma concentrations of nifedipine are, e.g.:
+Drugs, which are known inhibitors of the cytochrome P450 3A4 system, and which may therefore lead to increased plasma concentrations of nifedipine include, for example:

 - macrolide antibiotics (e.g., erythromycin),